elewah/RadViz-Plotly/README.md

 </p>

 ## About
-The RadViz-Plotly is developed by a research group on the IoT lab at Ontario tech university.
-The Radviz-Plotly package has two functions, 2DRadViz that plots the 2D Radial visualization and 3DRadViz that plots Radial visualization, using the powerful interactive tools in Plotly library.
+The RadViz-Plotly package has two functions, 2DRadViz for plotting the 2D Radial visualization, and 3DRadViz for drawing the 3D Radial visualization, using the powerful interactive tools in the Plotly library.
+A research group on the IoT lab at Ontario tech university developed it.

 ## Citations
 Kindly cite this paper in your research if it helps your work.</br>